Empire / Regency (approx. 1795-1820)

 Gloves were a vital part of everyday wear, being put on when leaving the house, going to Church and even for social events like dinners and balls.
 Thus, glove fabrics varied depending on the usage and setting in which the gloves would be worn - from fur-trimmed leather to fine, embroidered silks.

 The handkerchief was a very important accessory, neatly embroidered with whitework, flower stitchery or a monogram, trimmed with lace and scented with perfume.
 It could be used for signalizing feelings, intentions or flirting discreetly.
 A folding fan, painted with motives, was made of wood, ivory or mother of pearl with painted paper, fabric or lace or feathers.
 It was used by both ladies and gentlemen to cool themselves.
-Perhaps even more important is, that the women used it to underline body language and to communicate with objects of interest.
-With the way a lady held her fan she could for instance either signalize interest or indifference in a man.
-Holding the closed fan in the left hand and fingering the top of it with the fingers of the other hand meant “I wish to speak to you”, whereas drawing the closed fan across the forehead signalized “You have changed”.
+Although there was a 'fan love language' and some women used these utensils to communicate flirty messages, it was not an incredibly common, understood and done by everybody kind of practice.

 Salts or lavender water in pretty vinaigrettes cured fainting fits or protected from bad smells in the streets.
 The strong smell of vinegar or scented salts caused a person to breathe in sharply and revive more quickly through better oxygen supply.
 Lavender water was applied to ones handkerchief to dispel headaches or fatigue.